Does Pet Insurance Cover BOAS Surgery?

 2. 2

-Younger pets without symptoms can still develop BOAS as they mature, making early enrollment crucial before signs appear.
+Younger pets without symptoms can still develop BOAS as they grow, so it’s best to get pet insurance early before any signs appear.
 Most policies won't cover conditions that existed before coverage started, so waiting until your pet shows breathing difficulties means you'll pay out of pocket.

 3. 3

 BOAS surgery costs hundreds or thousands of dollars, depending on the procedures needed and your location.
-With pet insurance that covers BOAS surgery, you'll pay your vet upfront and file a claim to receive reimbursement for 60% to 90% of eligible costs instead of covering the full bill yourself.
+With pet insurance that covers BOAS surgery, you'll pay your vet upfront and file a claim to receive reimbursement for 60% to 90% of eligible costs.

 Does Pet Insurance Cover BOAS Surgery?: Bottom Line